 Wild ravens are less likely to speak as well as parrots and captive ravens.

 Similarly, not all ravens and parrots are hardwired to speak; while many can, it depends on their personalities and interactions with humans.
 Since parrots are more commonly kept as captive pets, they’re naturally better at talking than most ravens.

 As well as their impressive talking abilities, ravens have a talent for mimicking sounds, such as:

 - Car alarms

-They make several different calls that vary from low, gurgling croaks to harsh sounds.
+They make several calls ranging from low, gurgling croaks to harsher sounds.

-The most common sound ravens make is a gurgling croak that rises in pitch from the back of the throat.
-This sound can be heard for over a mile, and they produce it in response to other ravens they hear.
+Ravens make a gurgling croak that rises in pitch from the back of the throat.
+This sound can be heard for over a mile, and they produce it in response to other ravens.

 - Deep rasping calls